DFHack/dfhack/docs/plugins/spectate.rst

     Toggle whether to prefer following (non-siege) units that have newly arrived on the map.

+``tooltip-follow`` (default: enabled)
+	If the ``spectate.tooltip`` overlay is enabled, toggle whether to show the tooltip.

+``tooltip-follow-blink-milliseconds`` (default: 3000)
+	If the ``spectate.tooltip`` overlay is enabled, set tooltip's blink duration in milliseconds.
+Set to 0 to always show.

 ``tooltip-follow-job`` (default: enabled)
     If the ``spectate.tooltip`` overlay is enabled, toggle whether to show the job of the dwarf in the tooltip.

+``tooltip-follow-job-shortenings``
+	If the ``spectate.tooltip`` overlay is enabled, this dictionary is used to shorten	some job names, f.e.
+"Store item in stockpile" becomes "Store item".

 ``tooltip-follow-name`` (default: enabled)
     If the ``spectate.tooltip`` overlay is enabled, toggle whether to show the